 Sudo Privileges

-Sudo privileges allow a user to execute commands with the security privileges of another user, by default the superuser or root.
+Sudo privileges let you run commands with higher-level permissions, usually as the superuser (root).
 Installing software on Ubuntu typically requires these privileges to modify system settings or install packages globally.
-If you're not the system administrator, you may need to ask the administrator to grant you sudo access or to perform the installation steps that require elevated privileges on your behalf.
+If you’re not the system administrator, you might need to ask them to give you sudo access or handle the installation steps that require elevated permissions for you.

 3 Methods for Node.js Installation on Ubuntu